Spot Parking is now Modii — we're modernizing mobility. Learn more

 Digitization in parking can allow travelers visibility of crucial information regarding parking.
 Digitized curbside helps prevent unnecessary air pollution, greenhouse gas emissions, and noise pollution, from congestion in airports looking for parking.

-At Spot, we specialize in maximizing the effectiveness of curbside assets.
+At Modii, we specialize in maximizing the effectiveness of curbside assets.
 We gather the necessary data to analyze the demand and determine how to make the most of the curb to optimize drivers’ experience, reduce emissions from congestion, and increase parking’s ROI.

 Early planning can help you evade a multitude of airport parking nightmares.